Scalable Reactive Atomistic Dynamics with GAIA: Methods

-\bmhead{Bulk builder} The Bulk builder generates bulk variants from P, of which the elements are expanded into a supercell where the replication factors $(n_a,n_b,n_c)$ are chosen such that the total number of atoms does not exceed the predefined threshold value (e.g., 250).
+\bmhead{Bulk builder} The Bulk builder generates bulk variants from the periodic inputs by expanding each structure into a supercell, where the replication factors $(n_a,n_b,n_c)$ are chosen such that the total number of atoms does not exceed the predefined threshold value (e.g., 250).
 Among all valid candidates, the supercell with the largest atom count is selected.
 From the resulting supercell, a series of perturbed structures is produced.
 First, the cell volume is modified by scaling factors of 1.1 and 1.2 relative to the original size.
 In addition, a fraction of atoms is randomly removed, with deletion ratios of 0.1 and 0.2.
 For each atom-deleted configuration, additional perturbations are introduced by isotropically scaling the volume with factors of 0.85, 0.90, 0.95, and 1.05.
-This procedure generates 13 structures per P input: one unperturbed supercell, two volume-scaled cells, two atom-deleted cells, and eight atom-deleted cells with additional volume scaling.
+This procedure generates 13 structures per $p\in\mathrm{P}$: one unperturbed supercell, two volume-scaled cells, two atom-deleted cells, and eight atom-deleted cells with additional volume scaling.
 In total, $13|\mathrm{P}|$ configurations are generated and stored for subsequent DFT labeling.

 \bmhead{Slab builder} The Slab builder shares the same supercell construction and perturbation procedures as the Bulk builder, but differs in converting the bulk supercell into a slab geometry.
 The bulk cell is cleaved along the (100) plane, and a vacuum gap of 30\,\AA\, is inserted along the third lattice vector $\mathbf{c}$ of the simulation cell.
 The structure is then translated so that the bottom surface lies at $z=0$.
-To maintain structural stability, atoms are grouped into layers by their $z$-coordinates within a tolerance of 0.1\,\AA\,, and 20\% of the lowest layers are constrained during subsequent calculations.
+To maintain structural stability, atoms are grouped into layers by their $z$-coordinates within a tolerance of 0.1\,\AA, and 20\% of the lowest layers are constrained during subsequent calculations.
 This process ensures that the resulting slab retains in-plane periodicity while exposing a surface suitable for DFT labeling.